dkhenry/rethinkjava/README.md

 * 0.5 (September 2013) Modified the license to conform to the rest of the RethinkDB driver licenses
 * 0.6 (September 2013) Updated to latest version of The query language Protobuf.
 Added javadocs and source jar's to deployment
-* 0.7 (december 2013) Fixed error encoding NULL.
+* 0.7 (December 2013) Fixed error encoding NULL.
 Updated protobuf to most recent version ( 1.11.2 )

 ## Using rethinkjava
 Add the following to your pom.xml